Næsbyholm: Early history

+In the Middle Ages, Næsbyholm was an ordinary farm referred to as Næsbygaard..
+The first known owner was the knight Anders Olufsen Lunge (died 1408).
+Næsbygaard was granted status of a manor at some point during the reign of Margrethe I (1353–1412), after Olufsen had acquired more land in the area from the Diocese of Roskilde in exchange of property elsewhere.
+In 1483-1498, Næsbygaard belonged to Laurens Axelsen Thott.
+After his death, ownership of the estate seems to have been distributed among his four children.
+The daughter Anne Lauridsen Thott was married to privy councillor Hans Bille.
+The two shares that belonged to her sisters, Ingebrog and Margrethe, were confiscated by Christian II because their spouses had supported the Scanian uprising.
+They were soon thereafter sold to Torben Oxe.
+He unsuccessfully tried to gain full ownership of the estate.
+His deceit was disclosed but he was never punished.

-1513-1651: Rosenkrantz and Brahe families
+1513–1651: Rosenkrantz and Brahe families

-In 1513, Næsbyholmm was instead acquired by Otte Holgersen Rosenkrantz.
+In 1513, Næsbyholm was instead acquired by Otte Holgersen Rosenkrantz.
 On his death in 1525, Næsbyholm passed to his son Otto Ottesen Rosenkranz.
-During the Count's Feud, in 1534-1536, Næsbyholm was plundered by townspeople of Skælskør and may have been left uninhabited for a while.
+During the Count's Feud, in 1534–1536, Næsbyholm was plundered by the townspeople of Skælskør and may have been left uninhabited for a while.

 When Otte Ottesen Rosenkrantz died from plague in Lübeck in 1557, Næsbyholm passed to his daughter Birgitte Ottesdatter Rosenkrantz.